-In the darkness, it was hard to make out the 7-foot-high racks, similar to the racks of today but a bit wider as was the fashion of telephone companies in the mid-80s.
+In the darkness, it was hard to make out the 7-feet-high racks, similar to the racks of today but a bit wider as was the fashion of telephone companies in the mid-80s.
 Each rack held some massive technology being produced by the small Georgia company I worked for at the time.
-The collection of 23" wide metal chassis of various heights all sat open faced, their vertical cards and colorful LEDs exposed.
+The collection of 23” wide metal chassis of various heights all sat open faced, their vertical cards and colorful LEDs exposed.

 Collectively the equipment represented a Digital Electronic Cross-Connect Switch, a magic system able to juggle over 170,000 phone calls.
 It was the first DS3/DS1 electronic digital cross-connect switch in the world.

 I sat on a stool in the only lit corner.
 In front of me was a new Wyse WY-60 terminal, which could display 24 lines of 80 green characters and had a separate keyboard.
 A listing of my system, bound in plastic comb, lay open on the bench.
 It was 3/4” thick, and represented a recent version of the control system for the cross-connect switch.

 Planted on the stool next to me was Jim Kemp, director of R&D and the man who’d conducted my interview and offered me the gig.
 That night he served as a living requirements document.

 The company designed a large cross-connect switch with custom semiconductors, a massive switching backplane, and five racks of DS3 and DS1 interface shelves.
 In the center of a control cable nexus was a computer system on which they planned to run Unix and eventually add custom control software.